medcomdk/dk-ehmi-eds/input/pagecontent/index.md

 Calls to EDS is produced in different scenarios basically as shown below:

-**Scenarios for the primary MedCom message and the corresponding MedCom Acknowledgement message in EHMI**
+**1. Scenarios for the primary MedCom message and the corresponding MedCom Acknowledgement message in EHMI**

 1. When a message is created in an EUA (The user has hit the "sent button") or an ehmiSBDH_Ack has been initiated in a MSH
 2. When the message is actually sent by the EUA